 As you probably already gathered from my section about the weather in Maine in the fall, this state can be equal parts cold, wet, and windy throughout the beautiful autumn season.

-Therefore, it is extremely important that when spending fall in Maine, you always check the weather prior to the start of your trip and pack accordingly.
+Therefore, it is extremely important that when spending fall in Maine, you always check the weather prior to the start of your trip and pack accordingly, especially if you’re not sure what to add to your road trip packing list for Maine this fall.

 Pro Tip: Be sure to pack plenty of layers because from mid-September through early November daily temperatures can fluctuate greatly throughout the day and the night.
 Therefore, even if you only need a warm sweater throughout the day, you might need to wear a heavy winter coat in the evening.